Other websites to visit:

 Various vintage Jetex motors and accessories appear from time to time, and can be purchased with care.
 Contact Jetex.org if in doubt as motors can be offered with the wrong fuel and fuse in particular can be of dubious quality.
 Vintage and new 'Jetex' kits are more often up for auction.
 Take care not to over-bid!

-Dr Jan Zigmund (Rapier motors)
+Dr Jan Zigmund (Rapier motors) - site no longer available

 This Czech language site belongs to the inventor and manufacturer of the Rapier single use motors, Dr Jan Zigmund.
 The small cardboard tube motors that he makes have become very popular in the last few years because of their consistent performance, reliability, and ease of use.
 Many view them as a logical modern-day successor to the traditional reloadable Jetex style motors.
 Roger Simmonds can give you the latest update on the UK (and elsewhere e.g. the US) availability of these motors which are not sold through the usual commercial operators